Tunnelvision \ Biography

-Watching the Hydroplanes (Fac 39) was finally released in June 1981.
+Watching the Hydroplanes was finally released in June 1981.
 Housed in an attractive green and silver sleeve designed by Martyn Atkins, the first 10,000 copies were pressed (on 7" only) in clear vinyl.
-The reviews were predictable, and uniformly poor.
+Reviews were predictable, and uniformly poor.
 Only Melody Maker offered feint praise, reviewing the single in tandem with Je Veux Ton Amour by Section 25:

 "On dark, windy nights the ghost of Joy Division stalks the corridors of this column.
 To be fair, the Tunnelvision effort has a certain naive charm.
 (Patronising?
 I wouldn't know how to be).
 But if Section 25 think that going Frog will disguise how horrendously boring they are they've got another think coming."

 Despite such negative press the single managed a strong showing in the independent chart, and after the first run sold out was re-pressed on black vinyl, going on to sell a further 6,000 copies.
-By their own account, however, Factory barely broke even.
-Indeed the band were unable even to claw back publishing mechanicals, since membership of the MCPS then required that a minimum of three songs should be commercially available.
+Unfortunately the band were unable to claw back any publishing mechanicals since membership of the MCPS then required that a minimum of three songs should be commercially available.

 Despite this setback, Tunnelvision completed a string of dates late in 1981, at Preston Warehouse (September 3rd, with the Mau Maus), Manchester Gallery (October 1st, with Stockholm Monsters), Blackpool Gaiety Bar (November, again with the Mau Maus) and the Sheffield Library Theatre (also November).

-"Looking back I think we were too young (with an average age of 18) to understand the workings and politics involved in a record label, particularly one like Factory.
+Says Butterworth: "Looking back I think we were too young (with an average age of 18) to understand the workings and politics involved in a record label, particularly one like Factory.
 Communication was the problem in the end."
-(Butterworth)

 Anderton and Butterworth went on to form Vee VV, together with Mark Ormrod, Martin Reynolds and Dave Milner.
-Initially influenced by post-punk funkers such as A Certain Ratio, 23 Skidoo and The Pop Group, the band recorded a spirited flexi (Love Canal) for Blam! fanzine, before releasing a 7" on Cathexis (Kindest Cut), a 12" ep on Vinyl Drip (Boom Slump), and a six track mini album on Payola (Life, Liberty and the Pursuit of Happiness).
-According to Butterworth:
+Initially influenced by post-punk funkers such as A Certain Ratio, 23 Skidoo and The Pop Group, the band recorded a spirited flexidisc (Love Canal) for Blam! fanzine, before releasing a 7" on Cathexis (Kindest Cut), a 12" ep on Vinyl Drip (Boom Slump), and a six track mini album on Payola (Life, Liberty and the Pursuit of Happiness).

-Prior to joining Vee VV, Ormrod and Reynolds had formed Bossa Nova with ex-Tunnelvision members Chris Shea and Paul Swindles, although the project seems to have been shortlived.
-In 2001 Butterworth joined a tentative reformation of Section 25, which would eventually result in a string of well-received lives shows around Europe in 2006, and a new studio album.
+Prior to joining Vee VV, Ormrod and Reynolds had formed Bossa Nova with ex-Tunnelvision members Chris Shea and Paul Swindles, but the project was shortlived.
+In 2001 Butterworth joined a tentative reformation of Section 25, which would eventually result in a string of well-received lives shows around Europe, and the studio albums Part-Primitive and Nature & Degree.